exerro/Sheets/docs/Sheet.md

 - The ID of the sheet.

-theme `Theme`
+style `Style`

-- The sheet's theme.
+- The sheet's style.

 parent `Sheet` or `View`